spotlightpa/poor-richard/content/series/locked-out/_index.md

 kicker = "Locked out"
 title = "Locked out"
 subhed = ""
-linktitle = "Gaping loopholes and vague state guidance leave some Pa. families out of a home despite federal ban on evictions" description = "Gaping loopholes and vague state guidance leave some Pa. families out of a home despite federal ban on evictions" link = "/news/2020/11/pa-eviction-cdc-ban-loophole-renters-despair/"
+linktitle = "An ongoing investigation into Pennsylvania's failure to help families at risk of eviction during the coronavirus pandemic." description = "An ongoing investigation into Pennsylvania's failure to help families at risk of eviction during the coronavirus pandemic." link = ""
 +++